 - Well-maintained equipment would be used to perform the work, and except in the case of a failure or breakdown, maintenance would be performed off site.
 Equipment would be inspected daily by the operator for leaks or spills.
-If leaks or spills are encountered, the source of the leak would be identified, the leak would be cleaned up, and the cleaning materials would be collected and would be properly disposed. - Fueling of marine-based equipment would occur at designated off-site safe locations.
+If leaks or spills are encountered, the source of the leak would be identified, the leak would be cleaned up, and the cleaning materials would be collected and would be properly disposed. - All equipment will be cleaned of all soil and debris and inspected prior to entering the project area and that any erosion control materials used on site must be weed free. - Fueling of marine-based equipment would occur at designated off-site safe locations.
 Fueling of land-based equipment would occur in a staging area or over pavement, and the location would be inspected after fueling to document that no spills have occurred.
-Spills would be cleaned up immediately using spill response equipment. - Offsite fueling would occur at locations covered under the Regional Water Quality Control Boards National Pollutant Discharge Elimination System (NPDES) industrial storm water permit (SIC Code 4493). - Idling times for construction equipment (including vehicles) shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to 30 seconds. - Secondary containment, such as a drain pan, to catch spills or leaks would be used when removing or changing fluids.
+Spills would be cleaned up immediately using spill response equipment. - Offsite fueling would occur at locations covered under the Regional Water Quality Control Boards National Pollutant Discharge Elimination System (NPDES) industrial storm water permit (SIC Code 4493). - Idling times for construction equipment (including vehicles) shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to 30 seconds as much as is safely practicable. - Secondary containment, such as a drain pan, to catch spills or leaks would be used when removing or changing fluids.
 Fluids would be stored in appropriate containers with covers and properly recycled or disposed of offsite. - Hold a preconstruction meeting to inform contractor about sensitive areas, including natural and cultural resources. - Preconstruction meeting would also include NPS law enforcement rangers and/or beach rescue personnel to coordinate administrative and emergency access through the work zone during pumping operations. - If necessary, all servicing of equipment done at the job site would be conducted in a designated, protected area to reduce threats to water quality from vehicle fluid spills.
 Designated areas would not directly connect to the ground, surface water, or storm drain systems.
-The service area would be clearly designated with sandbags or other barriers - If bank swallow nests are active, night lighting with amber colored bulbs must be used and located beyond a 250-foot buffer area from work areas. - The pipeline delivering material to the beach would be marked at periodic intervals with buoys in appropriate areas to warn small craft users, surfers and bathers to avoid the pipeline. - •
+The service area would be clearly designated with sandbags or other barriers - If bank swallow nests are active, night lighting with amber colored bulbs must be used and located beyond a 2650-foot buffer area from work areas - The pipeline delivering material to the beach would be marked at periodic intervals with buoys in appropriate areas to warn small craft users, surfers and bathers to avoid the pipeline.